 Brainwave Music System is a six-CD set created by Jeffrey Thompson, director of the Center for NeuroAcoustic Research in Carlsbad, CA. The CDs use music embedded with tones to help you get to sleep faster.
 The system is based on company research showing that sound patterns combined with music can alter brain waves and a person’s state of consciousness

-Tip #2: Put Away Any Tech Devices
+Tip #2: Dump the Tech Devices

 Tip #3: Eliminate Caffeinated Drinks & Fast Food before Bedtime

 Caffeine is a stimulant and will keep your child or teen awake.
 That’s one of the reasons many adults drink coffee in the morning—they need to wake up.
 Bedtime is different—children and teens need their sleep.
 Make it a rule—no sugary caffeinated drinks at least 3-4 hours (preferably longer) before bedtime.
-Caffeine can also cause nervousness, headaches, irritability and depletes the body of vitamins.
+Caffeine can also cause nervousness, headaches, irritability, and depletes the body of vitamins.
 Drink chamomile tea instead (see below).

 Also, don’t eat fast food right before bed.
 There are hidden and unhidden sugars in most fast food not to mention all the salt.
 If your child wants something to eat before bedtime, check out the list of foods below.